usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 You are comfortable entering commands on the command line.
 For installation, you want a `bash` shell if available.
 On Windows, both WSL (Ubuntu) and Git Bash have been found to work.
 If you cannot use `bash`, the setup can be done by hand (downloading and unpacking a package from SourceForge).

-After installation, subsequent work on Windows does not require `bash` unless you choose to use it &mdash; a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).
-Mac and LInux (and WSL) users can continue to use `bash`.
+After installation, subsequent work on Windows does not require `bash` unless you choose to use it â€“ a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).
+Mac and Linux (and WSL) users can continue to use `bash`.

 ## Resources